 Title: A short, informative title and of 150 characters or less.
 Avoid abbreviations.
-It must be Bold, 14 size font size.
+It must be Bold, 14 size font size and Calibri font.

 Author names and affiliation: Complete name of author (s), spell check names.
 Write affiliation of authors below author names with a lower case superscript letter.
-Italic and font size 12.
+Italic and Calibri font size 11.

 Corresponding author: Corresponding author must be identified with the asterisk.
 Ensure email address is given for correspondence with corresponding author.